tbanken/wklsr/README.md

 2. `region` → matched using region code suffix as specified by Overture (e.g. `"ca"` → `"US-CA"`)
 3. `place` → fuzzy-matched against names in subtypes: `county`, `locality`, or `neighborhood`

-This resolves to a Pandas DataFrame containing one or more rows from the in-memory wkls metadata table.
-At this stage, no geometry is loaded yet — only metadata (like id, name, region, subtype, etc.).
+This resolves to a wkls_proxy object containing metadata from the in-memory wkls table (stored in DuckDB).
+At this stage, no geometry is loaded yet — only metadata (like id, name, region, subtype, etc.) is queried from the database.
+When you print the proxy object or call a geometry method, the actual data is retrieved via `dbGetQuery()`.

 ### 2. Geometry lookup using DuckDB